-Windows 10 is undoubtedly a better operating system as compared to the earlier versions.
-Users using the earlier Windows versions are still eligible for a free upgrade, however, the upgrade doesn’t go smoothly always.
-Windows 10 installation or upgrade has bought about quite a few Windows 10 problems.
+Windows 11/10 is undoubtedly a better operating system as compared to the earlier versions.
+Users using the earlier Windows versions are still eligible for a free upgrade.
+However, the upgrade doesn’t always go smoothly.
+Windows 10 installation or upgrade has bought about quite a few Windows problems.

-If you cannot open or save files in OneDrive or Documents folder after upgrading to Windows 10, then one of these 3 suggestions may help you fix the issue.
+If you cannot open or save files in OneDrive or Documents folder after upgrading to Windows 11/10, then one of these three suggestions may help you fix the issue.

-While Team Microsoft keeps updating and fixing the operating system, some users are still facing the functionality issues in Windows 10.
+While Team Microsoft keeps updating and fixing the operating system, some users still face functionality issues in Windows 11/10.
 One of the commonly reported issues includes the opening of documents files in ‘Read Only’ mode or some error saying “Can’t open or save files” while trying to save files under (C:\Users\…)

 Some other related errors include, You don’t have permission to save in this location.
 Contact the administrator to obtain permission regardless of the fact that the user is an Administrator or not.

-Before you begin, check if you have downloaded and installed the latest Windows 10 updates.
+Before you begin, check if you have downloaded and installed the latest Windows Updates.

 Cannot open or save files in OneDrive folder